sachasayan/minstrel/memory-bank/progress.md

 - [ ] **Expanded Error Handling** (UNFINISHED)
   - [ ] Implement more robust error handling throughout the application
+  - [ ] Implement a more sophisticated retry mechanism for "resource exhausted" errors, including:
+    - Exponential backoff for retries.
+    - Limiting the number of retries specifically for resource exhaustion errors.
+    - Logging or alerting for frequent resource exhaustion errors.
 - [ ] **Testing** (UNFINISHED)
   - [ ] Implement comprehensive testing of all features and workflows